 We must have a manifest and liability waiver for everyone who will be on your boat--no exceptions.
 If someone has not completed those documents, then he/she is not allowed to step foot on the boat.
 For that reason, we ask that your entire party be present before departure.
 If you will be adding passengers after departure, you will need to arrange that with us as soon as possible.

 Who can rent a boat?

 Only one person may be the designated operatorof the vessel.
 The operator must beat least 25 years oldand present avalid driver's licensein his/her state.
-We also require the operator to have someprior boating experience.
+We also require the driver tobe able to operate a boat competently.
 Residents of Mississippi born after June 1980 are required by the MDWFP to complete a Boater Safety Course prior to operating a boat in the state.
 Proof of certification is your responsibility if you encounter any law enforcement agencies during your excursion.

 Nauti-Toons staff will consider the competence of the driver during the orientation and reserves the right to deny rental to anyone who does not exhibit an appropriate level of skill to maintain the safety of all persons and the boat in the given conditions.
 THE DO MUST ALREADY BE CAPABLE OF SAFELY HANDLING A BOAT.
 WE DO NOT TEACH YOU TO OPERATE A BOAT.